Let's take the plunge, and learn about sheet music! We'll make it fun!

 Now, half of a half note is a quarter note.
 They're called quarter notes, because quarter means four(4), and there are 4 quarters in a whole.
 This quarter note is a closed (filled) circle with a stem.

 The 4 quarter notes in the measure above are 4 beats.
 Since the notes are equal in length (duration), the measure holds 4 equal beats.
-When tapping our feet, we bring our foot up (from the ground) for half the beat, and the other half is when our foot comes down.
 The beat is counted 'one and' (the first beat starts on the downbeat).
-We can start counting the measure as, 'one and, two and, three and, four and', or: 1& down up | 2& down up | 3& down up | 4& down up
+While tapping our foot, we can start counting the measure as, 'one and, two and, three and, four and', or:

 The next measure's first beat ends the previous measure's last beat.